31.12.2024

 Architect Jules Brunfaut designed and built the Maison Hannon in 1902 for Edouard Hannon and Marie Debard.
 The style is a mix between Belgian and French art nouveau.
 You can see the renovated house with its fairytale-like frescoes, stained-glass windows and monumental staircase as well as changing thematic exhibitions.

-On the first floor, there will be temporary exhibitions, each time taking a contemporary look at a selection of Art Nouveau objects.
+On the first floor, there are temporary exhibitions, each time taking a contemporary look at a selection of Art Nouveau objects.
 For the first exhibition, Design Museum Gent is lending 55 masterpieces by important artists in Belgian Art Nouveau.
 You will see designs by Henry van de Velde, Paul Hankar and Gustave Serrurier-Bovy.

 You might find this interesting too: